Tell us a bit about your early life & influences..

-My father was quite proud that his youngest, less academic son had graduated along with two of his older brothers from University.
-He was essentially a self-educated man, who was widely read and loved poetry.
+My father was quite proud that his youngest, less academic son had graduated along with two of his older brothers.
+He was a working man, self-educated, widely read and loved poetry.
 He would have embraced the opportunity to follow some of his passions through higher education.
 Nevertheless he was proud of being able to give his sons a good education and was interested in my future plans.
 He was worried when I said I wanted to be a Salesman, as he didn’t think that was a job befitting a University Graduate.
-I had all sorts of part time jobs while at University including as a Barman at the Marine Hotel in Sumner.
-When I asked Lennie Barr (then Owner) if I could shout for my birthday, he was a little upset when he found out it was my 21st and he had been employing and underage barman for the previous 3 years.
+I had all sorts of part time jobs while at University including a Barman at the Marine Hotel in Sumner.
+When I asked Lennie Barr (the leasee) if I could shout for my birthday, he was a little upset when he found out it was my 21st and he had been employing and underage barman for the previous 3 years.
 The Sunday night Cabaret at the Marine was something else.
 Alcohol was not sold on Sunday back then unless it was a function, people clambered to get a table, especially the American Antarctic Force Crew based at Harewood.
 Getting back to the rental on the Esplanade at 2 or 3 am and emptying my pockets of tips on the bed for Fay to count was always quite thrilling.
 20 to 30 pounds in tips was not unusual for one of these Sundays.
 The Americans were paid in US dollars so our funny money meant little to them.
 I worked on the Rubbish Cart for several holidays, running to pick up metal rubbish bins and heaving the contents into the cart.
-They were really heavy – no plastic bins and automated lifting arms then.
-For 3 seasons I stacked wheat and barley at Fleming’s Flour Mill which is where Christchurch Girls’ High now stands – a book could be written about the all the goings on there (Stories of rats the size of cats!).
+No plastic bins and automated lifting arms then.
+For 3 seasons I stacked wheat and barley at Fleming’s Flour Mill which is where Christchurch Girls’ High now stands – a book could be written about the all the goings on there (stories of rats the size of cats!).

 What events led you to start BDL?